Morkel stars in final Test as South Africa close on victory

 Burns, one of three replacements for the Australian trio banned for their role in a ball-tampering scandal, made 42 off 84 balls with five fours and a six.

 South Africa's other fast bowlers, Kagiso Rabada and Vernon Philander, were struggling with a stiff lower back and a groin strain respectively.
-They both bowled short spells with the new ball.
+They both bowled short spells with the new ball without success.

+"If we've got them running in at 60 percent it's going to be awesome for us for tomorrow," said Elgar.

 With South Africa leading the series 2-1, their batting effort made sure they would secure their first home series win against Australia since 1969/70, whether or not their bowling options were limited.